 Obtaining one of our non invasive prenatal paternity tests could not be easier.

-- One of our sample collectors will visit a place that is convenient to you.
-Alternatively, you can have your blood sample taken at one of our nationwide Walk in Centres
+- Have your blood sample taken at one of our nationwide Walk in Centres

 How does the prenatal paternity test work?

 Our non-invasive prenatal DNA testing provides the most accurate way to determine paternity before birth.
 It uses a state-of-the-art process which combines the latest DNA technology and unique methods of preserving the baby’s DNA, which is naturally found in the mother’s bloodstream after 8 weeks’ gestation.

 One of the best ways to explain non-invasive is to look at the opposite approach: an invasive DNA paternity test.
 The traditional invasive prenatal paternity tests require that cells be obtained from either the amniotic fluid or the placenta.

 The non-invasive paternity test uses a simple blood sample from the mother and therefore does not require a needle to be inserted into the womb.